json-everything/json-everything/docs_source/usage/schema-generation.md

 ***NOTE** This means that the generator will have trouble determining where to apply keywords to properties like `List<List<T>>` because the attributes could be relevant for both the outer and inner lists.*

-The generator also supports these built-in attributes:
+The generator also supports these .Net-defined attributes:

-- `JsonPropertyName` - supports custom property naming
+- `JsonPropertyName` - supports custom property naming (more on naming below)
 - `JsonNumberHandling` - supports allowing numeric values in strings or only as numbers as well as allowing the `NaN`, `Infinity`, and `-Infinity` values.

 The generator will handle most common types: